djpandit007/turbo-invention/Section2-CoreConcepts.md

 - K8s **does not** deploy containers directly on the worker nodes
 - Encapsulated within a pod - which is a single instance of an application
 - Smallest object you can create in k8s
 - We don't spin up a new instance of the app within an existing pod.
-We will create a new pod entirely and bring up our new app instance in it.
+  - We will create a new pod entirely and bring up our new app instance in it.
 - Multiple pods **can be** within the same node
 - **Pods have a 1:1 relationship with containers running your application**

 #### Multi-container Pods

-- We can have multiple containers within the same pod however, these containers aren't the same.
-One container will be our app, the other container will be a "helper" container
+- We can have multiple containers within the same pod
+  - However, these containers aren't the same.
+  - One container will be our app, the other container will be a "helper" container
 - All containers within a pod will be killed if a pod goes down.
 - This is a rare use case